13 reasons why the Finch Bay is an Eco Hotel in the Galapagos Islands.

 * As part of Metropolitan Touring’s efforts with Fundación Galápagos-Ecuador, Finch Bay adheres to our company’s environmental policy and supports rubbish handling, classification, and recycling. * Solar panels at the hotel supply energy for water heating.

 * Outdoor illumination is supplied by movement-activated light-bulbs.
 Light bulbs in most public areas are energy-saving units. * All new appliances are certified energy-efficient. * Water consumption is constantly monitored, keeping daily records of consumption and supplying periodical checks to the whole piping system. * Introduction of alien species to the Islands is strictly and carefully prevented when acquiring goods and supplies.

 * All soap, detergent, and shampoo supplies are environmentally-friendly and manufactured with biodegradable ingredients.

 * Finch Bay staff undergoes specific environmental training.
 This allows them to understand how their daily practices at work benefit the environment.

 * Finch Bay leads the reduction of plastics needs from the mainland: in 2009, it replaced plastic bottles with refillable water bottles, reducing the number of plastic bottles imported to the islands by 6,360.

-* Finch Bay dries most of its linen and towels under the equatorial sun, and reduces the need of local energy for heavy-duty driers.
+* Finch Bay dries most of its linen and towels under the equatorial sun and reduces the need for local energy for heavy-duty driers.